Author Bella Osborne Answers all our Questions

 Ooh, so many I’m bound to upset someone by not mentioning them!
 But here goes – Jules Wake, Erin Green, Morton Gray, Phillipa Ashley, Christie Barlow, Sarah Bennett, Darcie Boleyn, Sue Moorcroft, Georgia Hill and loads more!
 I’m so lucky to have them in my life.

-For Bonus Points – Answer four fabulous frivolous questions!
+For Bonus Points – Answer five fabulous frivolous questions!

 - What is your biggest fear?